Lesson 2: What Do Traders Trade in Forex?

 A screenshot of USD/JPY trading chart in 4-hour time frame using TradingView

-You’re simultaneously buying one currency and selling another when you’re in the forex market.
+In the forex market, you’re simultaneously buying one currency and selling another.
 Basically, you'll gain profit when the value of your base currency goes up because the exchange rate between the two will spread.

 The difference between the exchange rate when you open and close a trade determines whether you profit from your trade.